tha37/SmartUtilBot/README.md

 ## Requirements 💥🌟

 - **Python 3.9 Or Above** 🐍
-- **Note:** `Python Version 3.9-3.12 Full Supported 3.13 Maybe But Not Tested`
+  **Note:** `Python Version 3.9-3.12 Full Supported 3.13 Maybe But Not Tested`

 - **3 MongoDB URLs** 🌐
-  Need 3 MONGO_URL Must For 3 DB Client So Thats A Mandatory VARS
+  Need 3 MONGO_URL Must For 3 DB Client So That's A Mandatory VARS

 - **Supported OS** ❄️
   - Ubuntu 22.04+ 💫